 Participants were drawn from the Mayo Clinic Study of Aging epidemiological study (20).
-The study was approved by Mayo Clinic and Olmstead Medical Center Institutional Review Boards, and all subjects signed an informed consent (Clinical trial #NCT00950430).
-Two large population datasets were extracted from this study: longitudinal data (n = 577); and cross-sectional data (n = 1,349) in which 11C-PiB imaging was collected from 2006 to 2015, as described in Table 1.
-All subjects were categorized by neurologists, neuropsychologists, and study nurses through our consensus diagnosis using quantitative data from a brief mental status examination, 9 neuropsychological tests, and the Clinical Dementia Rating Scale (20).
+The study was approved by Mayo Clinic and Olmstead Medical Center

+Institutional Review Boards and all subjects signed an informed consent (Clinical trial #NCT00950430).
+Two large population data sets were extracted from this study: 1) a longitudinal data (n=577); and 2) a cross-sectional data (n=1349) in which PiB imaging was collected from 2006 to 2015, as described in Table 1.
 The longitudinal data consisted of subjects who were categorized as CU, MCI, or ADD.
-ADD is defined as being clinical diagnosis of Alzheimer disease without biomarker verification.
-Each clinical classification was further divided into A β -negative (A-) and A β -positive (A+) based on the global GM 11C-PiB SUVR cutoff value of 1.4 SUVR (21).
-For the present analysis, we relabeled the study groups into A-(CU-, MCI-, and ADD-) and A+(CU+, MCI+, and ADD+).
+ADD defined as being clinical diagnosis of Alzheimer's disease without biomarker verification.
+Each clinical classification was further divided into A β negative (A-) and A β positive (A+) based on the global GM PiB SUVR cut-off value of 1.4 SUVR (21).
+For the present analysis, we relabeled the study groups into A- (CU-, MCI-, and ADD-), and A+ (CU+, MCI+, and ADD+).